 Calgary Police Commission next public meeting:

-CALGARY – The results of the 2017 Calgary Police Commission citizen consultations are now available and they provide a valuable snapshot of perspectives about safety and policing in our city.Continue reading
+CALGARY – The results of the 2018 Calgary Police Commission citizen survey are in and citizens remain positive about safety and policing in our city, and offer insight into areas for improvement.Continue reading

 To provide independent civilian oversight and governance of the Calgary Police Service to ensure a safe community.